Advertisement

 How biomarker testing works

 There are two main kinds of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 It’s estimated that between 80 to 85 percent of patients have NSCLC, the more common type, while 10 to 15 percent have SCLC.
-Biomarker testing can only be performed on people with NSCLC.
-It is not available to SCLC patients, though that may change in the future.
+Biomarker testing is most commonly performed on people with NSCLC.

 People with NSCLC often undergo this testing to reveal whether they would benefit from two newer types of cancer treatment, targeted therapy or immunotherapy—and if so, which medicines would best suit them.